Ex-Trump officials urge Texas to declare border 'invasion'

 SAN ANTONIO (AP) — Former Trump administration officials are pressing Texas Gov. Greg Abbott to declare an "invasion" along the U.S.-Mexico border and give thousands of state troopers and National Guard members sweeping new authority to turn back migrants, essentially bestowing enforcement powers that have been a federal responsibility.

+The concept is legally dubious, nearly unprecedented and would almost certainly face swift court challenges, according to some constitutional experts.

-The urging comes as the Republican governor prepares to announce Wednesday “unprecedented actions” to deter migrants coming to Texas after the Biden administration announced last week it will end the use of a public health law that has limited asylum to prevent the spread of COVID-19.
+The urging comes as the Republican governor prepares to announce Wednesday "unprecedented actions" to deter migrants coming to Texas.
+The move came in response to the Biden administration announcing last week it will end the use of a public health law that has limited asylum in the name of preventing the spread of COVID-19.

 It is unclear whether Abbott, who is up for reelection in November and is already installing more border barrier and allowing troopers to arrest migrants on trespassing charges, supports the aggressive proposals former Trump officials are pushing.
 Abbott did not elaborate on what steps he will announce Wednesday.